abdallaadelessa/SixtDemo/README.md

 ### UI

-- Jetpack Compose (the quickest wasy to build ui no more recycler views and stupid adapters :))
+- Jetpack Compose (the quickest wasy to build ui no more recycler views, stupid adapters and delegates :O)

 # Unit Tests
 - Using dependency injection helps to separate the units to be tested from it's dependencies<br>